 Travel Discounts for Seniors

 Are you looking for discounts that will help you see the world?
 An AARP study found that 48 percent of seniors were planning to travel both locally and internationally in 2019.3 You can get out and about for less with these deals from travel providers.

 Senior Discounts on Insurance

-Even if you have one of the best cars for seniors, operating and maintaining a vehicle can be hugely expensive, particularly for older adults on fixed incomes.
+Even if you have one of the best cars for seniors, operating and maintaining a vehicle can be hugely expensive.
+That's particularly true for older adults on fixed incomes.
 Fortunately, there are plenty of insurance companies that recognize that reality and offer reduced rates for senior citizens.

 - 1 The Huffington Post, The 7 Incredible Facts About Boomers' Spending Power, website last visited on January 7, 2020.

 - 2 The Food Institute, Demographics of Consumer Food Spending, 2018 Edition, website last visited on January 2, 2019.

 - 3 AARP, 2019 Boomer Travel Trends, website last visited on February 13, 2019.